trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 ------------

-Encoding is required to allow writing data and defines how table columns in Presto map to Kafka keys and message data.
+Encoding is required to allow writing data and defines how table columns in Trino map to Kafka keys and message data.

 The Kafka connector contains the following encoders: